 - to reject the vehicle if the panels are badly misaligned

 The Gocator is mounted on a robot that is used to position the sensor so that two panels are in the view of the sensor.
 Once the sensor is positioned, the robot will initiate a start signal to the sensor to begin measuring.
 The sensor will then perform the gap and the flush measurement and on completion signal the robot with the inspection results.
 The robot is programmed to move to a number of pre-defined inspection positions around the vehicle body.
-At each position the panels are measured against a specific target and tolerance.
+At each position, the panels are measured against a specific target and tolerance.
 With the Gocator’s built-in measurement tools, configured through a standard web browser, the entire application can be solved quickly and efficiently without any custom software programming.
 The sensor is capable of storing thousands of configurations, allowing the robot to call for specific measurement parameters at each inspection position.

-In today’s automotive market it is critical to produce a quality vehicle.
+In today’s automotive market it is critical to producing a quality vehicle.
 The consumer will not tolerate appearance flaws such as misaligned doors or hoods, wind noise or water leaks.
 Manual inspection of 50 or more inspection points around the vehicle body is not feasible, and traditional 2D vision technology is poorly suited for the 3D nature of the measurement.
 Stereo based 3D with unstructured light is costly and unreliable.

 The Gocator offers a compact and reliable solution to: